split waves graphic

 Risk identified

-Lost Child subject to harm from the adult visitor
+3. Lost Child subject to harm from adult visitors or staff members

 Procedure in place to manage identified risk

-Comprehensive ‘Lost Child’ policy and procedures, which includes a wristbands programme to enable staff to quickly and efficiently track down parents and reunite families.
+• Comprehensive ‘Lost Child Policy’ and procedures which includes a wristband programme to enable staff to track down parents quickly and efficiently and reunite families.

 Procedures

-• Procedure for maintaining a list of the persons in the relevant service who are mandated, persons
+• Procedure for maintaining a list of the persons (if any) in the relevant service who are mandated, persons;

 • Procedure for appointing a relevant person.